a-littlebit/node-regkey/README.md

 console.log('Subkeys of HKCU/Software/Microsoft:\n', ms.getSubkeyNames())
 ```

+The result is an array of string containing names of all the subkeys

 #### Closing a key

-The key will automatically close when the JavaScript object is released
+The key will be automatically closed when the JavaScript object is  garbage collected

 You can also close it manually